AminAkbariCodes/TrafficFlowAnalysis/README.md

 # Traffic Flow and Density Analysis

-This Python script is designed to analyze different aspects of traffic flow and density using several datasets.
-The script is capable of calculating and visualizing various traffic parameters such as Vehicle Hours Traveled (VHT), Vehicle Miles Traveled (VMT), traffic density, and flow.
+This Jupyter notebook is designed to analyze different aspects of traffic flow and density using several datasets.
+The notebook is capable of calculating and visualizing various traffic parameters such as Vehicle Hours Traveled (VHT), Vehicle Miles Traveled (VMT), traffic density, and flow.

 ## Requirements